apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

 * If both serviceDescriptor-based and cluster-based mapping are specified when creating a cluster, the cluster-based one enjoys higher priority and the serviceDescriptor-based one will be ignored.
 * If the cluster-based mapping is used when creating a cluster, the `ServiceKind` and `ServiceVersion` defined in the ClusterDefinition will not be verified.

-  If the serviceDescriptor-based mapping is adopted, KubeBlocks will verify the `ServieKind` and `ServiceVersion` in the `serviceDescriptor` by comparing the `ServiceKind` and `ServiceVersion` defined in the ClusterDefinition.
+  If the serviceDescriptor-based mapping is adopted, KubeBlocks will verify the `ServiceKind` and `ServiceVersion` in the `serviceDescriptor` by comparing the `ServiceKind` and `ServiceVersion` defined in the ClusterDefinition.
 Mapping then is performed only when the values match.
 * For v0.7.0, the usage of component referencing in the ClusterDefinition is supported only by rendering the configuration templates.
 Other usage options will be supported in the future.